swiftlang/swift-evolution/proposals/0410-atomics.md

 ## Effect on ABI Stability

+This proposal introduces new entry points to the Standard Library ABI in a standalone `Synchronization` module, but otherwise it has no effect on ABI stability.

 On ABI-stable platforms, the struct types and protocols introduced here will become part of the stdlib's ABI with availability matching the first OS releases that include them.

 Most of the atomic methods introduced in this document will be force-inlined directly into client code at every call site.
 As such, there is no reason to bake them into the stdlib's ABI -- the stdlib binary will not export symbols for them.